galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">NATGW</h4></summary>
 <p>
-This resource calls out to the networkSetup template and passes down parameters for the template to use.
+This resource creates the nat gateway needed for our internal AMIs to be able to access  the internet.

 ```json
 "NATGW": {